-Certain members of the Board of Directors are employees, owners or are otherwise associated with the Developer and may have conflicts of interest with respect to certain transactions which come before the Board.
+During 2019, certain members of the Board of Directors were employees, owners or are otherwise associated with the Developer and may have had conflicts of interest with respect to certain transactions which came before the Board.
+As of December 31, 2019, there were no related parties on the Board of Directors.